Operations Research and Financial Engineering

 ORF 309 - Probability and Stochastic Systems (also EGR 309/MAT 380) Fall/Spring

-ORF 311 - Stochastic Optimization and Machine Learning in Finance Spring
+ORF 311 - Stochastic Optimization and Machine Learning in Finance Not offered this year

 A survey of quantitative approaches for making optimal decisions under uncertainty, including decision trees, Monte Carlo simulation, and stochastic programs.
 Forecasting and planning systems are integrated in the context of financial applications.
 Machine learning methods are linked to the stochastic optimization models.
 Prerequisites: ORF 307 or MAT 305, and ORF 309.
 Two 90-minute classes, one precept.
-J. Mulvey
+Staff

 ORF 335 - Introduction to Financial Mathematics (also ECO 364) Spring QCR